BAPS Shri Swaminarayan Mandir Chicago: Daily rituals

 Aarti is a ritual where devotees sing the glory of God while a lighted wick is circulated before the murtis.
 Food that has been offered to the deities is considered sanctified, and is distributed to devotees as holy prasadam.
 Shrine doors are closed when food is being offered and when the murtis are put to rest.

 Mandir activities

 Followers gather for weekly assemblies in the haveli where devotional hymns are sung and discourses on Hindu scriptures are conducted.
-The mandir also organizes activities for the youth, such as Hinduism classes, traditional Indian music classes, Gujarati classes, leadership seminars, and charitible initiatives.
+The temple also organizes activities for the youth, such as Hinduism classes, traditional Indian music classes, Gujarati classes, leadership seminars, and charitable initiatives.

-Some of the major festivals celebrated annually include Ram Navmi, Janmashtami, Shivratri, Holi, Ganesh Chaturthi and Diwali.
-Marking the Hindu New Year, Diwali is one of the grandest Hindu festivals, and attracts many visitors and devotees to the mandir.
+Some of the major festivals celebrated annually include Rama Navami, Krishna Janmashtami, Maha Shivaratri, Holi, Ganesh Chaturthi, and Diwali.
+Diwali is one of the grandest Hindu festivals observed in the temple, an occasion that attracts many visitors and devotees.

 Tours

-Tours of the mandir can be scheduled for individuals, groups and educational institutions.
+Tours of the temple can be scheduled for individuals, groups, and educational institutions.
 Group visits are available on weekends and holidays and can be scheduled from 10AM to 5PM Monday to Saturday, and before 12PM on Sunday.
-Tours can be scheduled through the mandir's website.
+Tours can be scheduled through the temple's website.